 Sound Design and Accessibility Interviews

-I’ve conducted interviews with professionals in audio and accessibility for Designing Sound and A Sound Effect since August 2016.
-I can’t overstate how much I’ve learned from these individuals.
+I’ve conducted interviews with professionals in audio and accessibility for Designing Sound and A Sound Effect since late 2016.
+I can’t overstate how much I’ve learned from these wonderful individuals.

 As an audio studio owner, you are in charge of not of only the schedules and budgets, but also the trust and personal happiness of your team members.
 Gord McGladdery, owner of A Shell in the Pit, shares how he began his studio and what he looks for in prospective projects.
 From appreciating the Vancouver community to meditating on Excel sheets, Gord gives us insight into why his studio can work on the projects they are most passionate about.

 Cuphead has been receiving a lot of attention for its uncanny visual replication of ’30s cartoons, but it is the sound design in Cuphead that has really sealed the deal in making players feel like they’re experiencing something straight out of Talkertoons – all thanks to the Sweet Justice audio studio!
 Hear from co-founder Samuel Justice about creating and mixing the sound effects for this unique indie project and how the team gave Cuphead a true Golden Age cartoon sound.

 Recently I interviewed Ian Moreno from The Behemoth about the sound design in their newest game Pit People.
 For longtime fans (like myself), Pit People has what we’ve come to expect: quotable performances, enticing music, and absurd sound effects—all which make their games so endearing and addictive.
 Hear from Ian about the fun, collaborative process of creating game audio at The Behemoth.